omc/websolr-guides/wordpress-solr.md

 If you see a message that says your index looks ok, you're done.
 Occasionally provisioning errors will occur and you will see a message about taking a long time to provision your index.
 Try appending "/refreshing" to the page's URL and give it a minute or two.
 If that doesn't clear things up, you will need to open a [support ticket](http://help.websolr.com) and have the Support Team take a closer look.

-## Setting up the ApacheSolr Module
+## Setting up the Solr for Wordpress plugin

 Once your websolr index is up and running, switch back to your Wordpress tab.
 If you haven't already, navigate to the Solr options page where you should see something like this: